-The question is: "Can manufactured hydrogen be used as a store of energy, or an energy vector, to help us decarbonise our energy needs for transport, industrial processes or heating"?
+Hydrogen is not an energy source, but it can be used as an energy vector.
+The question is: "Can manufactured hydrogen be used as a store of energy, or an energy vector, to help us decarbonise our energy needs for heating, transport or industrial processes"?

 The large and powerful oil and gas companies are facing the fundamental issue that the largest part of their income – which comes from selling oil and gas for combustion – needs to stop.